Spotter and Ground Guide Safety

 Safety Reminders

-- Maintain safe distance from equipment.
+- Maintain a safe distance from tires, tracks, and attachments.

 Ask the Crew